 Retail store associates knowing more about your tastes than your closest friends.
 The death of the cashier and rise of frictionless shopping.
 The merging of brick and mortar with e-commerce.
 Thus far in our Future of Retail series, we've covered a number of emerging trends that are set to redefine your future shopping experience.
 And yet, these near-term forecasts pale in comparison to how the shopping experience will evolve in the 2030s and 2040s.

-Over the course of this chapter, we’ll dive head first into the various tech, government, and economy trends that will reshape retail over the coming decades.
+Over the course of this chapter, we’ll dive headfirst into the various tech, government, and economic trends that will reshape retail over the coming decades.

 5G, IoT, and smart everything

 By the mid-2020s, 5G internet will become the new norm among industrialized nations.
 And while this may not sound like such a big deal, you need to keep in mind that the connectivity 5G will enable will be leaps and bounds above the 4G standard some of us enjoy today.

 3G gave us pictures.
 4G gave us video.
 But 5G's unbelievably low latency will make the inanimate world around us come alive—it will enable live-streaming VR, more responsive autonomous vehicles, and most important of all, real-time tracking of every connected device.
 In other words, 5G will help enable the rise of the Internet of Things (IoT).